Authority: Student Affairs

-- Separate Hearing: If more than one student is involved with the alleged violation, he/ she may request, in writing, a separate hearing from the other student(s) provided he/she shows cause.
-This must be received by the Chairperson a minimum of three (3) days prior to the scheduled hearing.
-The Chairperson will have final authority to rule on the request.
+- Separate Hearing: If more than one student is involved with the alleged violation, they may request, in writing, a separate hearing from the other student(s) provided they show cause.
+This must be received by the chairperson a minimum of three (3) days prior to the scheduled hearing.
+The chairperson will have final authority to rule on the request.

-- Student Defendant Attorney: In accordance with Section 2.22 and applicable state or federal laws or regulations, the student defendant may be eligible for accompaniment by an attorney in hearings involving certain alleged violations.
+- Student Attorney or Non-Attorney Advocate: In accordance with Section 2.22 and applicable state or federal laws or regulations, students may be eligible for accompaniment by an attorney in hearings involving certain alleged violations.
 Defendant and complainant students involved in non-academic disciplinary cases that carry a potential penalty of 10 or more days, deferred suspension, or expulsion have the right to be represented, at the student’s expense, by an attorney or non-attorney advocate who may fully participate during the hearing process.

 - Complainant’s Rights: In accordance with Section 2.13 and 2.22 and applicable state and federal laws or regulations, complainants of certain alleged offenses may be eligible to receive assistance from a student advocate, may be eligible to receive copies of evidence or written descriptions of evidence to be presented by the University during disciplinary proceedings related to matters in which they are a complainant, may be eligible for accompaniment by an attorney during disciplinary proceedings related to matters in which they are a complainant, may be notified of the outcome of disciplinary proceedings and corresponding sanctions for matters in which they are a complainant, may be eligible to appeal the outcome of disciplinary proceedings related to matters in which they are a complainant, and may have other rights not specified in the Code of Student Conduct and Academic Integrity at the time of its publication.